 Reconnect to your intention for this action.
 Feel the inhale and exhale of your breath, and remember what it felt like to imagine winning just a few moments ago.
-What arises for you as an authentic expression of your commitment to stop Line 3?
+What arises for you as an authentic expression to live into your commitment to climate justice?
 What actions do you need to take personally?
 Who do you need to be with you?
 Who do you want to invite?
 What can you do to organize and inspire your community to take action with you?
 Let these images and feelings be your guide as you shape your plans for this solstice action.
-Let them ground and inspire you as you continue to take action as part of a vibrant and beautiful movement of community members, water protectors, people of faith, spirit, and conscience, and all of us who care about this amazing planet on which we live.
+Let them ground and inspire you continue to take action as part of a vibrant and beautiful movement of community members, water protectors, people of faith, spirit, and conscience, and all of us who care about this amazing planet on which we live.

-For additional centering and inspiration, you are invited to watch this video from the 12/17/20 protest rally in Palisade, Minnesota, along the pipeline construction route.
-It is less than 3 minutes long.
+For additional centering and inspiration, you are invited to watch this video from the Treaty People Gathering Faith Delegation.